spencer-shadley/completed-class/23-project-3-week-1/hw/README.md

 ## Recommended

 It is strongly recommended that you additionally include and use:

+- Agile development (hold regular standups, build something small and add to it)

 - Many unit tests (in production, test code usually exceeds the amount of product code)